space-rocket/drunken-angular/README.md

 Next, update or delete this readme.

 Now you're ready to go!
-May the Elm and Elixir be with you :)
+May the Angular and Elixir be with you :)

 Good luck!